-We require your proposed project to be included in a current DOH- approved WSP or SWSMP.
-The WSP cannot expire on or before November 30, 2023.
+For DWSRF Capitalization Grant and BIL Supplemental Grant projects, we require your proposed project to be included in a current DOH-approved WSP or SWSMP.
+The WSP cannot expire on or before November 30, 2024, and the SWSMP must be approved after November 30, 2018.
 For more information about the water system planning requirement, contact your ODW regional office.
 We will also review the information provided in the application to determine whether the water system has adequate technical, managerial, and financial capacity.
+Construction projects funded under the EC-SDC grant are subject to the guidelines applicable to that grant.